Mekino05/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-write a function that prints a dictionary by ordered keys
+write a function that deletes a key in a dictionary